Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain: Introduction

-The paper is structured as follows.
-We introduce some function spaces and preliminaries in Section $2$.
-We present the weak formulation and analyze the existence of the solution for the control problem.
-The convergence analysis for the spatially discrete control problem is carried out in Section $3$.
-Section $4$ is devoted to the space-time finite element approximation of the control problem and the related convergence results.
-Numerical results are presented to confirm our theoretical findings in Section $5$.
-In the last section, we performed some numerical tests, which illustrate the theoretical results.
+The paper is structured as follows: We introduce some function spaces and preliminary material in Section $2$.
+We discuss the weak formulation and investigate the existence, uniqueness and regularity results of the solution to the control problem (\ref{intro:functional})-(\ref{intro:cons}).
+The convergence analysis for the a priori error estimates of the space-time finite element approximation to the control problem is discussed in Section 4.
+In Section 5, we derived a posteriori error estimates for the control problem.
+In the last section, we perform numerical experiments to demonstrate the theoretical findings.